steffen-wirth/rhythmbox-webremote-plugin/README.md

 # rhythmbox-webremote-plugin
-Rewrite and improved Version of Rhythmbox Player
+Rewrite and improved Version of the webremote plugin for the Linux Rhythmbox Player